kumar-nikhilnishad/Banking_client_analysis-Python-SQL-/README.md

 Evaluated gender-based financial behavior and account distributions.

-This project demonstrates my ability to extract actionable insights from structured financial datasets using SQL for precision querying and Pandas for scalable analysis, delivering real value in strategic banking contexts.
+This project demonstrates my ability to extract actionable insights from structured financial datasets using SQL for precision querying, delivering real value in strategic banking contexts.

 ---